ssea-lab/MobileEdgesim/README.md

 ### Back-End

-The project `automove` is the back-end part, the back-end is written by Django, for convenience, please try to deploy the back-end and front-end on the same physical machine, the deployment method of the back-end is the deployment method of the Django project, please refer to the online tutorials, or you can directly enter the command if you want to run it simply:
+The project `edge_backend-master` is the back-end part, the back-end is written by Django, for convenience, please try to deploy the back-end and front-end on the same physical machine, the deployment method of the back-end is the deployment method of the Django project, please refer to the online tutorials, or you can directly enter the command if you want to run it simply:

 ```bash
 python manage.py runserver